Eforen/FlowHS/KANBAN.md

 * [Testing] Add tests type BasicChip
 * [Testing] Add tests Pins
 * [Testing] Add tests ObjectDictionary Utils
+* Make Command abstract track exe state and throw error if undo or exe is called in the wrong order
 * [Editor] Allow creation of connections by click dragging from inputs to outputs
 * [Editor] Connection needs an invisable padding that absorbs cursor events so it can be hovered and clicked without perfact accuracy
 * [Editor] Allow selection of connections by clicking them